evelynfoy/animal-hostel/README.md

 Therefore I decided to use a basic san-serif font for the text and just use the [Lato](https://fonts.google.com/specimen/Lato "Lato") for the brand name.

 ### Icons
-I decided to use icons from [Font Awesome](https://fontawesome.com/icons "Font Awesome") where necessary to indicate easily recognisable funtions like delete and
+I decided to use icons from [Font Awesome](https://fontawesome.com/icons "Font Awesome") where necessary to indicate easily recognizable functions like delete and
 for social media.

 ### Colours
-I decided to keep the website mostly white with light grey backgrounds so the photos could focus the eye but I also wanted one stand out colour that popped
+I decided to keep the website mostly white with light grey backgrounds so the photos could focus the eye but I also wanted one stand-out colour that popped
 and brought the website together so I choose a peppy orange colour for this.
 I am using the standard bootstrap dark grey colour for most of the text which is white on coloured backgrounds to stand out.
 Buttons and links use the orange colour.
 Below is the pallet which I generated using [Colormind](http://colormind.io/ "Colormind").